omerXfaruq/School-Projects/cmpe321-project2/README.md

-﻿Database storage manager implemented with java
+Database storage manager implemented in java.

-Commands to work with:
+_By FarukOzderim_

+# Run
 javac src/*.java
 java -classpath src/ storageManager inputFile outputFile

-database files are created under database directory, for reseting the system one can delete that directory.
+Database files are created under database directory, for reseting the system you can delete that directory.